 The IRS doesn’t initiate contact with taxpayers through those means.

-If the IRS does need to get in touch with you, it will do by sending out regular mail through the United States Postal Service.
+If the IRS does need to get in touch with you, it will do so by sending out regular mail through the United States Postal Service.

-It also doesn’t demand payment through debit cards or wire transfers but sends a bill through the mail.
+It also doesn’t demand payment through debit cards or wire transfers, but sends a bill through the mail.

 If an IRS representative does need to pay a visit, that person will provide two forms of official credentials, a pocket commission and an HSPD-12 card.

-Don’t use ‘ghost’ preparers
+Don’t use ‘ghost’ preparers.